Héctor Bellerín: Personal life

 Bellerín is known for his unconventional character revolving around his progressive stances, London accent, fashionable looks and dandy lifestyle.
 Bellerín became a vegan in 2017, which he credits for improving his health.
 In an interview in August 2019, he said that footballers have a responsibility to create awareness around environmental issues and that "It's nice to show what we have—our cars, our watches—but good to send a more meaningful message than 'look how cool we are'."

 The 2019–20 Premier League was suspended in March 2020 because of the COVID-19 pandemic.
-When it returned in June, Bellerin pledged to plant 3,000 trees for every Arsenal victory in the remainder of the season.
+When it returned in June, Bellerín pledged to plant 3,000 trees for every Arsenal victory in the remainder of the season.

 Bellerín became the second-largest shareholder of National League club Forest Green Rovers in September 2020.
 He praised their commitments to veganism and environmentalism.

 Bellerín is also a creative director for the EA Sports FIFA Volta game mode.